fabiosantoscode/dumbjs/README.md

  * Without any name collisions, unwrap functions so as to leave no nested function.
  * Separate definitions from declarations, so that var x = 3 in the global scope becomes var x; x = 3, then put every statement that performs any action (assignment or function call) in the global scope, in order, in a single function called "main", whose last statement will be "return 0".

+# How to install and run

+Installation is simply `npm install dumbjs -g`

+Running it is as easy as `dumbjs < input.js > output.dumb.js`

+There are currently no command line options :(

+# API docs

+## `require('dumbify')(javascriptCode, [options])`

+Dumbify a javascript string and return the resulting javascript code as a string.

+## `require('dumbify').dumbifyAST(javascriptAST, [options])`

+Dumbify a parsed javascript AST as returned by `esprima`, `acorn` or whatever parser you prefer.

+## `options`

+The options you can pass are written down in dumbifyAST, which is a pretty straightforward function in the `index` file.

+They turn several passes on and off, and these passes are not documented as of yet :P

+# What do I need to run dumbified code?

+So you want to transplile javascript to something huh?
+That sounds like fun!

+You have to implement some functions in your target environment!

+# BIND(func, closure) -> functionBoundToClosure

+In plain javascript: `function BIND(func,closure){return func.bind(null, closure)}`

+This function takes a function and an object, and returns a function that takes that object as the first argument.
+Simple right?
+A single-argument curry.
+This is used to pass closures in environments that don't have them.

+For js2cpp, for example, I had to turn every function that `BIND` was called on (these functions take `_closure` as the first argument so they're easy to find), into a callable class, and turn all `BIND` calls into `new ThatCallableClass(theClosure)`.

 # Recommended reading

 [This document](http://dspace.mit.edu/bitstream/handle/1721.1/5854/AIM-199.pdf) has been invaluable in understanding the difficulties and nuances of implementing closures, and describes complicated problems in a way that's easily understandable.